potatoqualitee/fossilize/README.md

 * `path` - The path to the directory that will hold the CSV files, defaults to `./backups`.
 This Action will create the directory if it does not exist.
 * `type` - Which items to backup.
 Options include: follows, lists, blocks, mutes, domain_blocks, bookmarks, followers, posts and all.
 Defaults to all.
 * `auto-artifact` - Attach the csv files as an artifact to this workflow.
 Default is true.
 * `artifact-name` - The name of the artifact.
-Default is csv-artifacts.
+Default is mastodon-backup.
 * `verbose` - Show verbose output.
 Defaults to true.

 ## Outputs